LDNGuide

 From £45 per person

-When you book a table at this rustic townhouse in Marylebone, you’ll want it to be the one directly in front of the fireplace.
+When you book a table at this rustic townhouse in Marylebone, ask for the one in front of the fireplace.
 Although the whole dining area is charming, nibbling at smoked salmon finger sandwiches in the warmth of the wood-burning fireplace is an experience.
-For the savouries, you can choose classic finger sandwiches or a pastry option with things like a truffle sausage roll and a goats’ cheese and red onion jam pasty.
-They’re are both excellent choices, so mix and match with whoever you’re with so you get to try both.
+For the savouries, choose classic finger sandwiches or a pastry option with things like a truffle sausage roll and a goats’ cheese and red onion jam pasty.
+They’re both excellent choices, so mix and match with whoever you’re with so you get to try both.
 This is a chilled-out spot where your tea will come from the cocktail bar and you’ll be pouring it yourself, but you’ll also be eating some of the best scones in London.

 From £55 per person